-- You can serve your petition by publication.
+- You can serve your petition by “publication,” which typically requires running a notice in a court-approved newspaper or other publication.
 This is an acceptable way to technically achieve service, but you can't do much except actually get divorced.

-- You can hire a private investigator, especially if your spouse is still in the area.
+- You can hire a private investigator to locate your spouse, which can be especially if you believe your spouse is still in the area.

 What happens after my spouse files an answer?